Tools and resources to help your company expand globally

 Mexico has a multi-party system.
 Under the transition to democratic pluralism, the centre of political power has shifted away from the executive and towards the legislative branch and local governments.
 The largest political parties in the country are:

 - National Regeneration Movement (MORENA): centre-left to left wing, anti-neoliberalism, left-wing nationalism, populism.
-As of 2023, it is the largest political party in Mexico by number of members.
+As of 2025, it is the largest political party in Mexico's parliament.

 - Ecologist Green Party of Mexico (PVEM): centre-right, environmentalist, conservative.